DARK-art108/Generate-News-Headline-from-News-Article-using-T5-Transformer-and-Pytorch/README.md

-# Generate News Headline from News Text using T5 Transformer and Pytorch
+# Generate News Headline from News Article using T5 Transformer and Pytorch
 Generate Headlines from News Text using T5 Transformer

 <p align="center">